reynoldsnlp/flair/documentation/AddLanguage.md

 2. Add a case in `/com/flair/shared/grammar/DefaultVocabularyList.java` for the language you wish to add.
 It is not required to have an actual vocabulary list for the new language, you can just use an empty array list.
-However, having a vocabulary list will provide an additional criteria for ranking documents.
+However, having a vocabulary list will provide additional criteria for ranking documents.

 ## Server